Syracuse vs. Boston College NCAA Football Odds, Plays and Insights | October 30, 2021

 - In Boston College's seven games this season, it has three wins against the spread.

-- Boston College is 2-1 against the spread and 4-0 overall when the team records more than 24.6 points.
+- When Boston College scores more than 24.6 points, it is 2-1 against the spread and 4-0 overall.

-- When Boston College amasses more than 325 yards, the team is 2-1 against the spread and 3-1 overall.
+- When Boston College amasses over 325 yards, the team is 2-1 against the spread and 3-1 overall.

-- This season the Eagles have turned the ball over 11 times, five more than the Orange's takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.